nodejs/wiki-archive/Troubleshooting-installation.md

     sudo aptitude install build-essential

-To permanently add node to the path in RHEL/Fedora, add it to your .bashrc:
+To permanently add node to the path in RHEL/Fedora, add it to your .bashrc by running:

     echo 'export PATH=$HOME/local/node/bin:$PATH' >> ~/.bashrc